collinticer/Flixr/PlaylistDB.md

 # Listing of playlists

-Here are just some playlists that have been created to be used with the Firefox plugin.
+Here are just some playlists that have been created to be used with the Firefox plugin - [Flixr download](/download.xpi).
 Enjoy! :)

 ## The office (WIP)